-Psychology 101 - Introduction to Psychology - Michelle LaBrie
+Psychology 101 - Introduction to Psychology-100% online - Michelle LaBrie

 Introduction

-Please read this entire orientation letter for details about access the course, which textbook will be used, and the type of work required of the course.
+Please read this entire orientation letter for details about access the course, which textbook will be used, and the type of work required in the course, including the requirement of Proctored exams and a webcam.

 Course Description